zilliztech/akcio/README.md

         - Vector Store: You need to prepare the service of vector database in advance.
 For example, you can refer to [Milvus Documents](https://milvus.io/docs) or [Zilliz Cloud](https://zilliz.com/doc/quick_start) to learn about how to start a Milvus service.
         - Scalar Store (Optional): This is optional, only work when `USE_SCALAR` is true in [configuration](config.py).
 If this is enabled (i.e. USE_SCALAR=True), the default scalar store will use [Elastic](https://www.elastic.co/).
 In this case, you need to prepare the Elasticsearch service in advance.
-        - Memory Store: You need to prepare the database for memory storage as well.
-By default, both LangChain and Towhee mode allow interaction with any database supported by [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/dialects/).
+        - Memory Store: By default, both LangChain and Towhee mode allow interaction with any database supported by [SQLAlchemy 2.0](https://docs.sqlalchemy.org/en/20/dialects/).

         The system will use default store configs.
         To set up your special connections for each database, you can also export environment variables instead of modifying the configuration file.